 It had snowed the night before but, with an abundance of dead or down trees around Wyoming, finding a suitable place to collect wood took little effort.

 As it turns out, one medium-sized tree is more than enough to fill our small truck.
 However, our borrowed saw left a bit to be desired.
 It fired up easily but soon became a constant battle.
 We tried a couple different chains, played with the carburetor a bit, and engaged in an epic struggle with an uncooperative clutch mechanism.
-I took a go at it, but ultimately, it got so futile that the down force caused by the weight of the saw was sufficient to cause the chain to completely stop while sawing.
-Ridiculous.

 Despite the fact that a Leatherman might have been quicker than our saw, the day was a success and we managed to fill the truck.